annebrown/dotfiles/README.md

 # Description

 Configures my dev env on a new host (Android, Chromebook, Win11, RasPi).
 Inludes host-specific, OS-specific, desktop-specific overrides.
 Pulls in scripts for starting required services and apps.
-This repo contains my public config data.
-Private config data is pulled from a repo.
+This repo contains public config data.
+Private config data is pulled from a separate repo.

 # Usage